Our Commitment to Education

 Continuing Education can be apart of a students plan to transition into adulthood with the help of their parents.
 Some students never pursued higher education and having a plan with the support of family increases their likelihood of success.
 Some students have already been to school but failed out for one reason or another.
 At Penrith they will the opportunity to earn their parents trust back and finish their schooling.

-Education is important to learn from our life skills program, transitioning into adulthood, and in acquiring a work ethic.
+Education is important to learn from our life skills program, transition into adulthood, and in acquiring a work ethic.
 Work ethic is required for students to learn priorities of work and to actually do the work they need to accomplish.
 Education is an important part of transitioning into adulthood because with an education students have more opportunities available to them then they would without one.
 In all this, Education is simply a life skill within itself.
 All these tools students will have the opportunity to acquire while at Penrith Farms young adult program.

 Local Education Resources